 Side effects usually begin a week or two after starting treatment.
 They may continue to get worse for a few weeks after treatment, before beginning to get better.
 Side effects usually improve gradually over the next few weeks or more.

 Smoking can make side effects worse.
 If you smoke, try to give up or cut down.
 Drink at least two to three litres of fluid a day.
 Water is best.
 Drinks containing caffeine and alcohol can make bowel and bladder symptoms worse.

-Occasionally, some side effects do not completely go away.
-Sometimes side effects develop months or years later.
+Sometimes some side effects do not completely go away.
+Sometimes side effects develop months or years later after treatment.
 These are called long-term or late effects.
-If side effects do not get better, or you notice new side effects developing, tell your cancer nurse or doctor.
+Tell your specialist nurse or cancer doctor if side effects do not get better, or you notice new side effects.
 There are many things that can be done to help.

 We have more general information about the side effects during pelvic radiotherapy treatment.